ethglobal2024-content/frontend/README.md

 Farcaster Content Cop is an innovative application developed for the EthGlobal 2024 hackathon.
 It leverages the power of decentralized AI to analyze and moderate content on the Farcaster social media platform.

-The Galardriel Smart Contracts are located [here](https://github.com/ethglobal2024-content/contracts)
+The Galadriel Smart Contracts are located [here](https://github.com/ethglobal2024-content/contracts)

 ## Overview